The fishing game you cast for real.

 Is it really free?

 Yes.
-Free to download, no ads, and all 66 species can be caught by a free player.
+Free to download, and all 66 species can be caught by a free player.
 The subscription adds venues and baits, not luck.

 What phones does it need?